 How will Wall Street 101 help me prepare for college?

 Attending a pre-college Wall Street 101 camp has many benefits.
-Students will attend college-level lectures, interact with senior college admissions officers, enhance their personal portfolios through executive engagement, and elevate their professional portfolios with new investment ideas, presentation skills and business strategies.
-In addition, Wall Street 101 participants will connect with fellow high school students from across the globe, providing opportunities to gain strong global perspectives and friendship.
-The nonresidential program allows students to experience what it feels like to work at a Wall Street firm.
-They will interact with students from a diverse cultural background, gain self-respect and confidence, learn to form friendships, sharing meals with friends, and work in groups.
+Students will attend college-level lectures, interact with senior college admissions officers, enhance their personal portfolios through executive engagement, and elevate their professional portfolios with new investment ideas, presentation skills, and business strategies.
+Also, Wall Street 101 participants will connect with fellow high school students from across the globe, providing opportunities to gain strong global perspectives and friendship.
+The non-residential program allows students to experience what it feels like to work at a Wall Street firm.
+They will interact with students from diverse cultural backgrounds, gain self-respect and confidence, learn to form friendships, sharing meals with friends, and work in groups.

 How will I apply my knowledge?

 Students will work in small teams to utilize the financial technology of the Bentley Trading Room to learn about capital markets.
 Assignments are carefully developed that will allow you to apply your analytical mind, your leadership skills, your ability to work cohesively in a group, your interpersonal skills, and your communication skills to solve group tasks.
 You will learn about financial analysis, risk management, trading and investment process, and the link between macroeconomics and capital markets.
 Finally, through interactions with Wall Street professionals, students will be exposed to various careers on Wall Street.

 For further information, please contact the program’s Director, Professor Jahangir Sultan, Gibbons Research Professor of Finance, Founding Director, The Hughey Center for Financial Services/Trading Room at 781-891-2518 or email email@example.com.